penninesoaringclub/newsletter/content/posts/2024-04/index.md

 Welcome to issue 2!

-Last month's votes have been counted and we're now officially the Pennine Post so set your bookmarks to [post.penninesoaringclub.org.uk](https://post.penninesoaringclub.org.uk/) and we'll aim to be back on the first Tuesday of each month with news, events and pictures of all of the spectacular flying we've been doing.
+Last month's votes have been counted and we're now officially The Pennine Post so set your bookmarks to [post.penninesoaringclub.org.uk](https://post.penninesoaringclub.org.uk/) and we'll aim to be back on the first Tuesday of each month with news, events and pictures of all of the spectacular flying we've been doing.
 Or pictures of parawaiting.
 Probably mostly parawaiting.

 Thanks to everyone who's sent contributions this month.
 The Pennine Post is *your* newsletter so if you want a good read to take your mind off work then you need to send something in.
 Email anytime to [editor@penninesoaringclub.org.uk](mailto:editor@penninesoaringclub.org.uk) or we also have a handy [web form](https://docs.google.com/forms/d/e/1FAIpQLSd3NJQKlmLjjlh-nZGQKaeXzN6dSSL2PHzKRXFYAy_Bw7SC9w/viewform?usp=sf_link) that you can use to ping over pictures and stories.
 If you're on a hill, take a photo!